Whaleplane/FinanceRun/readme.txt

 Current stage: working on minimum viable product
 All milestones must be completed by 4/18/2021
-Last milestone scheduled for 4/1/2021, ~2.5 weeks of buffer

 Data being saved:
 pMoney = player money